dask/dask/docs/source/graphs.rst

 Internally, Dask encodes algorithms in a simple format involving Python dicts, tuples, and functions.
 This graph format can be used in isolation from the dask collections.
-Working directly with dask graphs is rare, unless you intend to develop new modules with Dask.
+Working directly with dask graphs is rare, though, unless you intend to develop new modules with Dask.
 Even then, :doc:`dask.delayed <delayed>` is often a better choice.
 If you are a *core developer*, then you should start here.